 There are 10 state parks and two reserves within the Big Sur region.
-If you’re thinking about visiting this little slice of paradise then you better know these 14 things below before glamping or camping Big Sur.
+If you’re thinking about visiting this little slice of paradise then you better know these 14 things below before glamping or camping in Big Sur.

 Many visitors enjoy pulling over along the way and taking in the sites.
 Apart from the views, highlights include crossing the Bixby Creek Bridge, viewing North America’s largest bird the endangered California condor, and spotting migrating whales in the ocean.

 Visitors love all of the great outdoor activities in the region including hiking, backpacking, mountain biking, horseback riding, fishing, swimming, surfing, sunbathing, SCUBA, and visiting the hot springs.
-Nevertheless, the best way to experience the region is by camping or glamping Big Sur.
+Nevertheless, the best way to experience the region is by camping or glamping in Big Sur.

 We love searching the globe and finding the best places to go glamping.
 The information below will assist the first-time camper or glamper to Big Sur in planning for their big trip.

-Camping or glamping Big Sur will surely be an amazing experience.
+Camping or glamping in Big Sur will surely be an amazing experience.
 Many campers and glampers enjoy it so much the first time that they end up returning to Big Sur time and time again.
 However, before embarking on your first trip to Big Sur, there are 14 things to know before clamping or glamping Big Sur.